tursodatabase/libsql/ext/wasm/jaccwabyt/jaccwabyt.md

 Noting that:

-- All of these types are numeric.
+- **All of these types are numeric**.
 Attempting to set any struct-bound property to a non-numeric value will trigger an exception except in cases explicitly noted otherwise.
-- "Char" types: WASM does not define an `int8` type, nor does it distinguish between signed and unsigned.
+- **"Char" types**: WASM does not define an `int8` type, nor does it distinguish between signed and unsigned.
 This API treats `c` as `int8` and `C` as `uint8` for purposes of getting and setting values when using the `DataView` class.
 It is _not_ recommended that client